m0ru/bak/04_solution.md

 #### Cross-compilation {#sec:cross-compilation}

-During the build-process all JavaScript files are run through BabelJS, that converts all newer feature, to equivalent but more verbose code, that supports older browsers.
+During the build-process all JavaScript files are run through BabelJS, that converts all newer features, to equivalent but more verbose code, that supports older browsers.
 See the `.babelrc`-file for details on the configuration.
 Additionally, as not all features can be straight-out converted, a library providing some code that polyfills those features is added, i.e. adds them in the form of JavaScript where native implementation is lacking.

 ### SCSS {#sec:scss}